Table of Contents Show

 Inspect your tires before driving on them.
 Know their age.
 This is known as the DOT and can be found on the sidewall.
 If tires are older than five years, a professional should inspect them.
 In addition to that, watch for tread separation or sidewall cracking when checking your tires.

 Know the tire pressure and speed rating needed for your specific tires.
-(The tire’s sidewall will tell you this measurement also.)
+(The tire’s sidewall will also tell you this measurement.)
 Check it often.
 You might start at the right pressure; however, when traveling and changing climates, pressure can change, too.

 Many RV tire stems are difficult to access, making it difficult to check the air.
 If so, have a professional check it for you.
 They will often do this free of charge.

-By keeping your tires safe, you’ll reduce the risk of flat tires and blowouts.
+Keeping your tires safe will reduce the risk of flat tires and blowouts.
 If your home is one on wheels, then those tires are a necessary piece of making sure that RVing is safe.

 RV Fire Safety

 Have fire extinguishers handy and know how to use them.
-Install carbon monoxide and smoke detectors, and keep them maintained with batteries in working order.
+Install carbon monoxide and smoke detectors and keep them maintained with batteries in working order.
 Have emergency fire exit plans just like you would at a stationary home.
-Have your propane lines checked and keep them in proper working order to prevent leaks.
+Have your propane lines checked and kept in proper working order to prevent leaks.

 When away from your rig, unplug appliances, turn off exhaust fans, and don’t overload electrical outlets.
 Keep campfire sources away from the RV to avoid sparking a fire.